 Previous donations have enabled us to grow Farmstead Arts into what it is today and along with COVID-19 emergency funding have carried us through the pandemic.
 While restorations are funded through grants, these grants are not enough to support operations.
 We are requesting your help and support by donating to our 2022 Annual Fund Drive.
 There are many worthy causes to support, but Farmstead Arts is an important one right in your own backyard.

 We ask you to partner with us by becoming a member, a sponsor or simply donating.
 We have wonderful plans for the future and would like you to be part of them.

 Thank you in advance for your generosity.
 We look forward to seeing you at one of our upcoming events.
 Stay safe and keep well.

 The Friends of the Kennedy Martin Stelle Farmstead, Inc., is a tax-exempt organization under section 501(c)(3) of the IRS code.
-Please note, the CARES Act of 2020 allows a deduction for charitable contributions of up to $300 even if you do not itemize deductions.
 Please consult your individual legal or tax advisor for advice regarding your tax situation.

-Made possible, in part, by funds from the Somerset County Cultural & Heritage Commission, a partner of the New Jersey State Council on the Arts.
+Made possible, in part, by funds from the Somerset County Cultural & Heritage Commission, a partner of the New Jersey Historical Commission.